-In recent years, China has been scooping up iron ore prospects in Peru to lock up future supply.
+In recent years, the Chinese have been seen scooping up iron ore prospects in Peru to lock up future supply.
 Of note is Cardero Resources (CDU-T, CDY-X), which sold its Pampa de Pongo iron ore deposit to a Chinese firm for US$100 million in 2009.
 At this time, the deposit contained 863 million inferred tonnes grading 41.4% iron.

-“If we can walk away with $1 billion, that is nirvana . . . that is the jackpot,” Berner says.
-“If we can walk with $200 million — that is good too.
-So we are hoping to walk away with all the drilling [on Cerro Ccopane] with $200 million.”
+“If we can walk away with a billion dollars, that is nirvana, OK.
+That is the jackpot,” Berner says.
+“If we can walk with two hundred million dollars — that is good too.
+So we are hoping to walk away with all the drilling [on Cerro Ccopane] with two hundred million dollars.”

-In September, Cuervo unloaded two non-core land parcels totalling 1.6 sq. km in the costal province of Trujillo to a Chinese company for US$200,000.
+Late this September, Cuervo unloaded two non-core land parcels, totalling 1.6 sq. km in the costal province of Trujillo to a Chinese company for US$200,000.
 It still has an inventory of 66 sq. km of unexplored and unrestricted claims that it aims to sell.

 Cuervo recently closed at 14¢, within a 52-week range of 12¢ to 24¢.
 It has a market capitalization of $5.28 million.

 © 1915 - 2016 The Northern Miner.
 All Rights Reserved.